Lance Armstrong must face U.S. doping lawsuit, judge rules

 The case is Landis v.
 Tailwind Sports Corp et al, U.S. District Court, District of Columbia, No. 10-00976.

-(Reporting by Jonathan Stempel in New York and Jonathan Kaminsky from Seattle; Editing by Howard Goller, Steve Gorman and Bill Trott)
+(Reporting by Jonathan Stempel in New York; Editing by Howard Goller and Richard Chang)